cysouw/diathesis/text/c10_participle.md

 d. ^* Der gelaufene Schüler weint.
 :::

-### Adverbially used participles {#sec:participles-secondary-predicates}
+### Depictively used participles {#sec:participles-secondary-predicates}

-Participles that can be used adnominally can also be used adverbially, as so-called depictive secondary predicates [@next a], see also [@sec:adverbial-depictive-predicates].
-In such sentences, the participle functions syntactically like an modifier of an argument in the sentence structure [@next b].
+Participles that can be used adnominally can also be used adverbially, or, to be more precise, as so-called depictive secondary predicates [@next a], see also [@sec:adverbial-depictive-predicates].^[The depictive usage is only adverbial in the sense 'adverbial-at-large', not in the sense 'adverbial-proper' (cf. [@sec:adverbial-depictive-predicates]).
+Actually, participles (i.e. *Partizip II*) do not appear to be possible in adverbial-proper function.
+In contrast, to so-called 'present' participles (i.e. *Partizip I*, ending in *-end*) can be used as an adverbial-proper, but that is a topic for another book.]
+In such sentences, the participle functions syntactically like a modifier of an argument in the sentence structure [@next b].
 The problem is that constructions with such modifying participles, like [@next a], are highly similar to light-verb constructions.
-For example, both constructions are coherent [@next c,d], cf. [@sec:intro-coherence].^[To be precise, the depictive usage of participles is only an adverbial in the sense 'adverbial-at-large', not in the sense 'adverbial-proper' (cf. [@]).
-Actually, participles do not seem to be possible in proper adverbial function.
+For example, both constructions are coherent [@next c,d], cf. [@sec:intro-coherence].
-Interestingly, present participles (*Partizip I*, ending in *-end*) ]

 ::: ex
 a.
 Er verkauft die Nägel gebogen.